Appealing a planning permission decision

-If an appeal has already been made by either the applicant and/or a valid third party, any other person can become an "observer" and make submissions or observations.
+If a valid appeal has already been made by either the applicant or a third party, any other person can become an "observer" and make observations on the appeal.

-A valid appellant may request an oral hearing on payment of an additional fee.
+Applicants, appellants or the planning authority involved in the appeal can request an oral hearing on a planning appeal.
+An oral hearing is a public meeting to allow relevant issues in a case to be discussed and examined.
 An Bord Pleanála will normally only grant an oral hearing if the case is particularly complex or significant national or local issues are involved.

 An Bord Pleanála aims to make a decision within 18 weeks.
-If this is not possible, it will inform all the parties of this.
+However, if this is not possible, it may inform all the parties of this.